Something which many are first introduced to when they start feeding their animals a raw diet, Tripe.

 spin-dryer-type cleaner, which is Not bleached, but may be mistaken for bleached tripe as it will be closer to white in colour than any other, as the spinning action of the machine takes off the outer layer of the tripe, which is where the colour is.

 Tripe has been fully washed, cleaned and then bleached, this is not good, and may even contain bleach residues.
 All the goodness has

-been washed and bleached away, so there's little point in giving this to
+been washed and bleached away, so there's little point in giving this

 your dog at all.

 will see from the NHD Diet Guide that we do advise that Tripe be part of your dogs diet, as it is beneficial for our pets, but we would not have the % be more than 10-20%, so it does not have a negative impact on other necessary important nutrients.
 Tripe can